 Dalberg co-authored a 2019 report on plastics pollution, ‘Stop the Flood of Plastic: How Mediterranean countries can save their sea’.
 In addition to sharing the scope of the challenge, we detailed the root causes of the issue, highlighting the policy interventions needed across the plastics value chain.

-To help governments and industries get specific about their impact, Dalberg created a lifecycle view of the challenge designed to help inform policy recommendations.
-By viewing plastics as a lifecycle, with many touchpoints from manufacturing to disposal, we have charted a clear, country-by-country path to reducing plastics waste.
+To help governments and industries get specific about the impact of plastic pollution, Dalberg created a plastics lifecycle view of the challenge designed to help inform policy recommendations.
+We have charted a clear, country-by-country path to reducing plastics waste, viewing plastics as a lifecycle, with many touchpoints from manufacturing to disposal, we have charted a clear, country-by-country path to reducing plastics waste.

 When it comes to reducing plastics waste, one commonality exists across all Mediterranean countries: the way incentives are currently set up along the plastic lifecycle is an obstacle to improved plastics management.
-While upstream actors have the greatest potential to impact plastics waste down the line, they are typically the least incentivized to do so, as they do not bear the social and economic cost of pollution.
+While upstream actors have the most potential to impact plastics waste down the line, they are typically the least incentivized to do so, as they do not bear the social and economic cost of pollution.

 On the other hands, downstream actors, such as small municipalities on the Mediterranean shores, have less ability to reverse the effects of plastics pollution, but currently bear most of the social and financial cost.
 For instance, the tourism industry around the Mediterranean loses up to €268 million from plastic pollution, mainly in cleaning costs.

 To learn more about the issue and its possible solutions, you can read the detailed report, “Stop the flood of plastics: How Mediterranean countries can save their sea” to learn more about plastics pollution and viable solutions